The additive Bachelier model with an application to the oil option market in the Covid period: Calibration scheme

 Let us observe that the right hand side of the IV equation (\ref{eq:IVnorm}), $ \Cb ({\chi}; \eta, k) $, depends only on the parameters $\eta$ and $k$.
-Thus, $\Ib({\chi})$ is function of only this two parameters, while it does not depend on $\sigma_t$.
-This separability property is important since it enables a three-stage calibration scheme. \begin{enumerate} \item Calibrate ATM forwards and discount-rates on market data; \item Identify $\sigma^{ATM}_t$ on quoted options and choose $\sigma_t$ equal to $\sigma^{ATM}_t/I_0$ for every maturity $t$; \item Calibrate the two parameters $\eta, k$ on OTM option prices normalized by $\sigma^{ATM}_t$. \end{enumerate}
+Thus, $\Ib({\chi})$ is function of only these two parameters, while it does not depend on $\sigma_t$.
+This separability property is important since it enables a three-stage calibration scheme. \begin{enumerate} \item Calibrate ATM forwards and discount-rates on market data; \item Identify $\sigma^{ATM}_t$ on quoted options and choose $\sigma_t$ equal to $\sigma^{ATM}_t/I_0$ for every maturity $t$; \item Calibrate the two parameters $\eta, k$ on OTM option prices. \end{enumerate}

+In the marketplace, it is now standard to obtain ATM forwards and the discount factors via a simple linear regression of call/put prices, following the methodology described in \cite{azzone2021synthetic}.
+Specifically, for each maturity, a linear regression of the difference between observed call and put prices against their strike prices is performed.
+This allows us to identify the market-implied discount factor and the ATM forward price simultaneously.
+This step ensures that the subsequent calibration of the volatility surface is consistent (and coincides exactly) with the market-implied term structures of forwards.

-As already mentioned, the first two stages are able to reproduce exactly both the term structures of forwards and ATM vol. The last stage leverages on the properties of the Implied vol surface (in particularly the separability \eqref{eq:ImpVolSeparabilityATM} of the Implied vol discussed above) and requires some more comments.
-Once the $\sigma^{ATM}_t$ has been identified, one has to i) compute the ${\chi}_i$ --the {\it moneyness} normalized by ATM vol as in (\ref{eq:mon_norm_k})-- for all quoted options, ii) compute for each option $\Cb^{mkt} (\chi_i)$, the price normalized by $B_0$, $\sqrt{t}$ and $\sigma^{ATM}_t$ for all quoted options and iii) minimize the $L^2$-distance between the quoted market prices $\Cb^{mkt} (\chi_i)$ and the corresponding model prices $\Cb(\chi_i; \eta, k)$
+As already mentioned, the first two stages are able to reproduce exactly both the term structures of forwards and ATM vol; once we impose the condition $\sigma_t=\sigma_t^{ATM}/I_0$, model price $C(x,t;\mathbf{p})$ is function only of the parameters $\eta$ and $k$ The last stage leverages on the properties of the implied vol surface (in particular, the separability \eqref{eq:ImpVolSeparabilityATM} of the implied vol discussed above) and requires to minimize the $L^2$-distance between the quoted market prices $C^{mkt}(x_i,t_i)$ and the corresponding model prices

-selecting the optimal values of $\eta$ and $k$.\footnote{The model is calibrated on both calls and puts, considering the OTM options, thanks to the call-put parity.}\\ Finally, the normalized Implied vol $\Ib({\chi} )$ can be obtained via the Implied vol equation \eqref{eq:IVnorm}.
-The calibrated Implied vol is
+selecting the optimal values of $\eta$ and $k$.\footnote{The model is calibrated on both calls and puts, considering only the OTM options, thanks to the call-put parity.} Let us emphasize, that the evaluation of the distance $d(\eta,k)$ in \eqref{eq:distance} is particularly fast for this model: it requires the computation of only $\Cb(\chi,\eta,k)$ for different values of $\chi_i$ that can be obtained applying only one fast Fourier transform.\\ Finally, the normalized implied vol $\Ib({\chi} )$ can be obtained via the implied vol equation \eqref{eq:IVnorm}.
+The calibrated implied vol is